zoeskan/MCB185/unit8-data.md

 ```

 Regular expressions can also extract the text they match.
 Each pair of
 parentheses is called a match group.
+The example below has only one group,
+which is the entire pattern.

 ```
 1   pat = '(C.{2,4}C.{3}[LIVMFYWC].{8}H.{3,5}H)'